Student Organization Policy and Procedures

 Additional Administrative Procedures

 There shall be a written record of the substance of the proceedings of all hearings and all other action taken administratively under the provisions of this policy statement.
-Penalties imposed by the director of judicial affairs or the Student Affairs Committee shall be administered by the director of judicial affairs.
+Penalties imposed by the director of student advocacy & accountability or the Student Affairs Committee shall be administered by the director of student advocacy & accountability.

 The decision of the Student Affairs Committee shall be final, subject only to the organization's right of appeal to the dean of students or his/her designee.
 All appeals must be in writing and should contain the specific bases of the organization's appeal.
 Appeals may be requested for the following reasons:

 - Procedural errors that substantially affected the outcome of the hearing;

 - New information that was not available at the time of the hearing;

 - Evidence that the sanction is grossly disproportionate for the violation(s);